Mahinda College: History

 Dr. Rabindranath Tagore of Shantiniketan visited Mahinda College and delivered a speech on 17 October 1922.

-In November 1927, Mahatma Gandhi and Kasturbai Gandhi visited Mahinda College and were the chief guests of the annual prize-giving.
+In November 1927, Mahatma Gandhi and his wife Kasturbai Gandhi visited Mahinda College and were the chief guests of the annual prize-giving.
 In 1929, Jawaharlal Nehru, his wife Kamala Devi, daughter Indira and his sister Vijaya Lakshmi Pandit visited Mahinda College where a reception was held in their honour.

-In the year 1942, Mahinda College had its Golden Jubilee celebration to commemorate its eventful history of the first twenty years at Pedlar Street in the Galle Fort, and the next thirty years in the purpose built school buildings at Elliot Road, Minuwangoda.
+In 1942, Mahinda College had its Golden Jubilee celebration to commemorate its eventful history of the first twenty years at Pedlar Street in the Galle Fort, and the next thirty years in the purpose-built school buildings at Elliot Road, Minuwangoda.
 For the 60th anniversary of Mahinda College in 1952, a new physics laboratory was opened by the Prime Minister Dudley Senanayake on 12 September.
-Edgar Albert Wijesooriya an old boy of Mahinda College was appointed as the Principal of the College in 1932 and remained in that position until his retirement in 1962 with the take over of assisted schools by the government.
+Edgar Albert Wijesooriya, an old boy of Mahinda College, was appointed as the principal of the college in 1932 and remained in that position until his retirement in 1962 with the take over of assisted schools by the government.
 Thereafter Mahinda College became a Sinhala medium Government School.
 J. H. Gunasekara succeeded E. A. Wijesooriya as the principal in 1962.
 During his tenure of 12 years in office many buildings came up and the school population was increased significantly.

 In 1992 Mahinda College had its centenary celebrations with the participation of Sri Lanka president Ranasinghe Premadasa as the chief guest.
 Sri Lanka post issued a stamp to mark the centenary celebration of the college.
 The Scouts Group of the Mahinda College Galle had its centenary celebrations in 2014 under the patronage of president Mahinda Rajapaksa.
 A seven day scouts jamboree was held with the participation of around 1500 local and foreign scouts to mark the occasion.

 Mahinda College today

-As of April 2025 the college provides education to 3,200 students from grades 1 to 13.
+As of April 2025 the college provides education to 5000students from grades 1 to 13.
 Students are divided into five groups: primary, junior, secondary, senior secondary and collegiate.
 The current principal of Mahinda College is Janaka Peduruhewa.
 The college employs 297 teachers and 30 non academic staff.